Skip to main content

 Antihistamines

-Antihistamines, such as BENADRYL® Allergy Relief, can help treat allergy symptoms caused by triggers such as pollen and pet dander2.
+Antihistamines, such as BENADRYL® Allergy Relief, can help treat allergy symptoms caused by triggers such as pollen and pet dander.
 BENADRYL® Allergy Relief can be taken as required up to three times per day.

 Corticosteroids